 A graduate of Centre College in Danville, Kentucky, Jeff received a Bachelors of Science Degree in Economics while serving leading roles on both the Basketball team and Economics Society.
-In 2017 Jeff obtained the CMA (Certified Management Accountant) certification and is actively pursuing the CPA (Certified Public Accountant) certification.
+In 2017 Jeff obtained the CMA (Certified Management Accountant) certification and in 2021 obtained the CPA (Certified Public Accountant) certification.

 Rachel Martell Operations Manager

 Originally from Cleveland, Ohio, Rachel moved to Lexington, KY to attend the University of Kentucky where she developed an interest in racing.
 While attending school, Rachel took an internship position with Equine Analysis, assisting with both technical and office tasks.
 Upon graduation, she earned a fulltime position with the company as a veterinary assistant.
 Quickly recognized as valuable member of the team, Rachel was promoted to Senior Technician in 2019, helping coordinate farm visits, training new staff, and streamlining technical procedures.